ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

       * Click the `Clear cache` button on `Administration – Application > Responsibilities`.

+1. Copy file [`NBDefaultAppletPR.js`](https://raw.githubusercontent.com/ideaportriga/nexus-bridge/master/packages/nexus-bridge/SIEBEL/PUBLIC/NBDefaultAppletPR.js) *(use the mouse right click and `Save link as...` to download the file)* into the `[CLIENT_HOME or SERVER_HOME]/public/SCRIPTS/siebel/custom/` folder.

 1. Copy the files and folders in [react-app/build](../../../../../tree/master/examples/REACT%20Examples/Demo%20Example/react-app/build) to the `[Siebel Client or Server Home]\public\SCRIPTS\siebel\custom\react-app` folder.

 1. Use the Siebel Web Client to reference JS-files in Siebel Open UI Manifest as follows: